benjithedalilama/alice-frontend/final/final.md

 </span>

-The BEM pattern takes no extra memory as it is not a library, and is simply a naming convention.
+The BEM pattern takes no extra memory as it is not a library, its simply a naming convention.
 The main drawback of the BEM pattern is that it is not enforceable without using external tools like a [BEM linter](https://github.com/postcss/postcss-bem-linter).
 Thus, it relies on people in the organization to educate new team members and facilitate the use of the pattern, otherwise there will be a mess of non-BEM and BEM CSS.
-When shared and used properly, the BEM pattern provides reusability and a strict rule set that can be followed by a software team improving extensibility.
+When shared and used properly, the BEM pattern provides reusability and a standard rule set that can be followed by a software team, improving extensibility.

 ### Tests
 Testing is an important part of any application, and depending on how they are written, tests can bring attention to unexpected behaviors or broken features in your application.
 Figure twelve shows a test for the `hubsReducer` function that tests the reducer for specific behavior when the reducer does not receive a `state` parameter.